USI-MSDE-SA-2022/software-architecture-model-Travad/src/sa/model/index.md

 Quality: _Affordability_

-Scenario: As per customer request, the software should be ready within 4 months
+Scenario: As per customer request, the software should be ready within 4 months.

 ```puml
 @startuml